 Click on the "Change Setting" button to bring up the "UPnP Setting" page.
 Then select "On" for "Enable UPnP".
 Click on the "Apply Changes" button to save your settings.

-ADVANCED FEATURE Allers you to turn UPnP on or off.
+m Setting > UPnP (Universal Plug and Play) Setting Allows you to turn UPnP on or off.
 More Info

-Enable UPnP Oon ⊚off
+Enable UPnP ○ on

 Clear Changes Apply Changes

 The ADSL LED is not on.